 A hearty soup and a great base, this Cabbage Beef Soup recipe is so easy to make!
-Works well in the crockpot too.
+Works well as a slow cooker soup too.

 Today’s recipe brings back so many childhood memories and a weird food bond I have with my Dad.
 My father worked in the hard rock genre of music (think Iron Maiden, Deep Purple, Judas Priest).
 While that may sound really cool to an adult, I was a kid and my perception of that time period was through the eyes of a child.
 What I remember about the music business was midnight concerts and practice sessions into the wee hours and all my little heart wanted to do was go home to my bed with its adorable cherry printed sheets.
 It’s a wonder I don’t have hearing problems too.

 Anyways, in that lifestyle, you eat out a lot.
 My family’s top choice was Shoney’s.
 The “kids eat free” is a mighty enticement to weary parents and they had lots of vegetable choices.
 Yes, veggies were important even to my eclectic, road hopping family.
 But what really brought us to Shoney’s was the cabbage beef soup.
 I remember how my Dad would completely bypass the hostess like she didn’t exist to check out the soup bar.
 If there was cabbage beef on it, his eyes would light up, and he would tell us “Yeeeeah, we are eating here.”
 (As if there was any doubt!)